softwaresocialist/linux-ryzen-undervolt-ui/README.md

 sudo ruv-gui boot disable
 ```

-### SPECIAL THANKS TO u/NeySlim FOR TESTING AND FIXIG ON ryzen 9000
+### SPECIAL THANKS TO u/NeySlim FOR TESTING AND FIXING ON ryzen 9000